phmandl/modalanalyse/meeting-1.md

 - discuss the solution for the example problems 1 & 2 prepared by Burt &
 Arthur
 - review the layout of the paper prepared by Edith

+## Distribution of work for Exercise 1

+Burt Rutan (python coding expert) programmed the functions for vector iteration and Rayleigh quotient iteration.
+Julie Payette (good friends with Burt) used Burt’s functions to make convergence studies comparing the different algorithms.
+Arthur Casagrande (knew about plate modes) computed the natural frequencies of the clamped plate and made plots of the mode shapes.
+Edith Clarke (queen of power-point) collected the results and compiled them into a presentation.
+All team members participated equally in the discussion of the results and prepared for the workshop together.